 Ick!
 That Small Insect Could Be A Tick

-Something crawling on your body usually spurs a variety of reactions: annoyed at best, downright scary at worst.
+Something creeping on your body usually creates a number of reactions: irritated at best, downright scary at worst.

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.

-Warm, wet weather – such as spring 2013 in Waukesha County and Wisconsin – brings out ticks in large numbers.
+Warm, wet weather – such as spring 2013 in Waukesha County and northern Illinois – brings out ticks in high numbers.
 Spring and summer is their prime time.
 It's also when people are most active outdoors.

 Ticks live in Waukesha County's wooded areas and brushy fields.
-When a potential host – human, dog or other warm-blooded creature – walks, they climb aboard.
+When a potential host – human, dog or other warm-blooded creature – passes, they crawl aboard.
 From there, it's a short trip to dinner.
 They dig in and start feeding.
 A tick can multiply its size many times over as it fills with blood.

-Lyme disease starts bad and only worsens.
-The initial red flag is often a circular rash on skin.
+Lyme disease starts bad and gets worse.
+The initial warning is often a circular rash on skin.
 Symptoms of Lyme disease quickly devolve into fatigue, fever and chills, joint pain and headaches.
 Left untreated, or caught too late, Lyme disease can lead to arthritis, heart problems, and other painful, disabling physical and mental issues.

 How can you avoid ticks and all their nasty complications?